 Island Moving Co. offers its Math Into Movement residency, integrating creative movement into the math curriculum for Second Grades.

 The Core Curriculum Math Standards for the second grade call for fluency with addition and subtraction; using measurement tools and developing a foundation for understanding area, volume, congruence, similarity and symmetry.
 These skills are essential for success in school and seem to lend themselves brilliantly to the visual and kinetic aspects of dance.
-The residency also helps kinetic learners and other students who struggle with math improve their performance.
+Island Moving Company’s residency also helps kinetic learners and other students who struggle with math improve their performance.
 Lessons learned and understood kinetically can acquire a new clarity and power.

 A National Dance Education Org. study found that kinesthetic activities, in this case dance, facilitate the kinesthetic learners’ exploration of abstract geometrical concepts, enhance their problem solving skills, and enable them to develop a mathematical thinking process… Enacting geometry by using spatial configurations, computing number functions through rhythms and patterns, and finding algorithms through movement are ways of going beyond visual representation of functions, and engaging the learning body in experiencing the processes directly.

 The curriculum addresses two of the 2nd grade math standards: addition and measuring time.

 2 concepts from the common Core Math Curriculum are explored in 4 lessons, two lessons for each concept.
 Critical in this is that the teachers learn the movement lesson with the dancers before the dancers bring the lesson to their class and then repeat the lesson with their class independently.
 All second grades can have the same Math Into Movement lesson in their classroom with their teacher present, at the same time in the same day.